Informfully/Documentation/docs/source/metrics.rst

 The Gini coefficient is calculated for three different features: category, sentiment, and party.
 It quantifies the inequality across these three dimensions within a given recommendation list.
 The smaller the value indicated, the higher the equality.
-A value of 0 means perfect equality, a value of 1 means perfect inequality.
+A value of 0 indicates perfect equality, while a value of 1 indicates perfect inequality.
 (In this context, diversity is equated to equality.)

 * `Implementation <https://github.com/Informfully/Recommenders/blob/main/cornac/metrics/diversity.py>`_